 Use the user behavior backtracking feature to reproduce the situation in which a specific JS error occurred and diagnose causes of the error.

-3. On the Browser Monitoring page, click the name of the application for which you want to diagnose the error.
+2. On the Browser Monitoring page, select a region in the top navigation bar and click the name of the application that you want to manage.

 JS Error Diagnosis - Frequent Errors